junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Tip of Sam's mouth twitches.
 "Just like you said but... don't mess up the time too much?"

 Dean returns the look.
-"Let me, umm, just try one last time, just to be sure."
+"Let me, umm, just try one more time, just to be sure."

-Glancing up, he prays loud, "Cas, if you have your ears on, come pick us up here, March the tenth, Sunrise, Wyoming, alright?
+Glancing up, he prays hard and loud, "Cas, if you have your ears on, come pick us up here, March the twelfth, Sunrise, Wyoming, alright?
 Or we're gonna do something that *possibly* could break the history, you hear me?"

 He waits.
 One second.
 Two seconds.
 Three seconds.
 No stir of air, no wings, no feathered angel.
 No Cas.